revelt/revelt/README.md

 🌱 I’m currently learning Go and backend Node.js.

-📫 How to reach me: email me.
+📫 How to reach me: email me for example.